thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 * The Token side is created with 0 tokens, which effectively locks the CLP.
 * The CLP is linked to whatever blockchain that is reported on in `tcBridgeRegistry` under the correct index.

 The blockchain is now bridged from the THORChain side.
-Even without assets the shuffling process begin:
+Even without assets the shuffling process can begin:

 4) Every cycle the proposing validator removes the psuedo-randomly chosen validator from quorum from each bridge, and replaces them with a compliant validator.
 * The `tcBifrost` module orchestrates the update to the states of validators `tcBridgeRegistry`.
-* The `tcSigner` process then collects signatures for the `ethBridge` smart contract to enact the signature shuffling.
-* The `tcRelayer` process reports the events.

 > If the number of bridges exceed `k - m`, then validators will be shuffled through each bridge quorum, before idling in a compliant state.